papis/papis/doc/source/importing.rst

 in order to see a different workflow and different implementation of a converter script.
 `This <https://nicolasshu.com/zotero_and_papis.html>`__ blogpost
-explains the workflow using Papis with zotero and SyncThing.
+explains the workflow using Papis with Zotero and SyncThing.